joegnis/oc-scripts-gtnh/README.md

 By default, this script always (re)downloads all source files except for config files.
 For config files, it downloads all missing ones but does not download existing ones.

+When it updates a config file, it backs up existing one before proceeding.
 ```

 ## Automating Blood magic Alchemic Chemistry Set